-- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable) - A computer science flex credit may be taken in the place of a math credit beyond Algebra I and Geometry - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.
+- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable) - A computer science flex credit may be taken in the place of a math credit beyond Algebra I and Geometry at least one (1) unit of biology or its equivalent; and

+A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.